 Frequently Asked Questions

-Do I need a commissary for my food truck in Utah?
+Do I need a commissary for a Utah food truck?

 Are food truck sales taxable in Utah?